calcium1528/gt-reprise/general/reality.md

 ## Overview
 Reality is the aggregate construct of three fundamentally seperate components:
 - The Engine, the core processing layer.
-- A timeline, where existence progresses.
+- The timeline, where existence progresses.
 - The Void, which exists independent of timelines.

 A timeline does not constitute a separate Reality.
 Multiple timelines, if they exist, are contained within the same overall construct.